School of Human Sciences

 Graduates will be able to

-In capstone courses, students produce and present reports that demonstrate the performance learning objectives.
+In capstone courses, students produce and present reports that demonstrate the performance learning outcomes.
 In addition to faculty assessment, external assessors from other departments and industry observe presentations and provide feedback.

 Degree Requirements